 Once the ingredients are mixed together, the brine is ready for the turkey.
 You will need a container that is large enough to hold the bird with the liquid surrounding it, and enough time to brine the turkey for 1 hour for every pound.
 This amount of brine works best with a 14- to 16-pound bird.

-- 4 quarts pineapple juice
+- 4 quarts canned pineapple juice

-- 2 cups
+- 2 cups brown sugar

 - 1 1/3 cups soy sauce

-- 1 cup light maple syrup
+- 1 cup light (or golden) maple syrup

-- 1 cup salt (1 1/2 cups Kosher or coarse salt)
+- 1 cup salt (or 1 1/2 cups kosher salt)